 If you plan to leave comments about one of the budgets below, always use the budget challenger number so they know it’s for them.

 Budget Challenger #1

 May was good a good month for me financially.
 I received an SGI 100-dollar rebate which was a nice pleasant surprise.

-I plan to have a yard sale next month, so I’m slowly getting ready for it.
+I plan a yard sale next month, and I’m slowly getting ready for it.

 That’s all for my May budget.